avanpo/avanpo.github.io/_posts/2016-12-11-lattices-and-sphere-packings.md

 The densest packing in one dimension is also the most trivial lattice there is -- the set of integers, $$\mathbb{Z}$$!
 It is easy to verify that this set is discrete, and also a group under addition.
 We can easily extend this lattice to $$n$$ dimensions, forming the integer lattice $$\mathbb{Z}^n$$.
 If we consider $$n$$-spheres of radius 1 (i.e. a lattice consisting of all points with even integer coordinates), we see that the center density (equal to $$2^{-n}$$) decreases rapidly with the dimension.

-## Lattices packings in higher dimensions
+## Lattice packings in higher dimensions

 Finding dense lattices in higher dimensions is no easy task.
 There is no standard formula or technique that leads to dense lattices in a given dimension.
 John Leech found his lattice in 1967 by studying binary error-correcting codes, and lifting one such code to $$\mathbb{Z}^{24}$$.
 By restricting the sum of the coordinates to zero modulo 4, and then sliding another copy of the resulting lattice into itself, he discovered what is now known as the Leech lattice.